FabrizioLeopardi/ResearchTrackI/robot-sim/README.md

 E --> B
 F --> B
 G -- yes --> H[find the best golden token]
-G -- no --> I[go to release the silver token next to the golden] H --> B
+G -- no --> I[go to release the silver token next to the golden and increment paired] H --> B
 I --> B
 ```